When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 When it comes to contact lenses, most people are familiar with soft lenses to help give them a clear vision for nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 In some cases, Gas Permeable (GP) or Rigid Gas Permeable (RGP) lenses are recommended.
 In other cases, they’re less efficient for long-lasting wear.

 When this happens, scleral lenses can be a better option.
-At The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates, we help patients from the New York City, New York area enjoy exceptional vision with scleral lenses.
+At The Drs.
+Farkas, Kassalow, Resnick & Associates Scleral Lens and Keratoconus Center, we help patients throughout New York.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.